 Edward Quirk, MD

-36 years of medical experience and holds board certifications in Addiction Medicine, Preventive Medicine Subspecialty, and Anesthesiology, and is a Certified Medical Review Officer.
+Dr. Quirk has over 36 years of medical experience and holds board certifications in Addiction Medicine, Preventive Medicine Subspecialty, and Anesthesiology, and is a Certified Medical Review Officer.

 As a professional with over twenty years in the field of addiction treatment and a minister, I know that it is the passion of the team at Recovery Centers of America at Lighthouse that carries us to serve our patients every day with love and respect.
 The epidemic has thus far produced havoc in New Jersey.
 Our overdose rate is three times higher than the national average.
 Every day, an average of five residents lose the battle each year the number of overdose deaths continues to increase.

 RCA’s vision brought me here because the enormity of the battle before us necessitates a vision more powerful than the shame producing stigma that society places on our patients, and more hope producing than the desperate cries of those struggling with this battle.

 The vision has been the driving force in drawing the most incredible, outstanding, and talented team of professionals to Lighthouse.
 Our patients are the reason we are here.
 We dare them to dream while we call the greatness out of them, while we offer to hold their hands as they take that initial, sometimes scary step of believing in themselves and their futures once again.